moveroo/ws-cartranspor-au/src/content/posts/how-to-collect-a-vehicle-from-an-auction-house-the-complete-guide.md

 ---
-title: "How to Collect a Vehicle from an Auction House: The Complete Guide"
+title: 'How to Collect a Vehicle from an Auction House: The Complete Guide'
-pubDate: "2023-10-09"
+pubDate: '2023-10-09'
-description: "Migrated from WordPress"
+description: 'Migrated from WordPress'
-author: "Vehicle Transport Australia"
+author: 'Vehicle Transport Australia'
 ---

 <h2><strong>Essential Steps for Collecting a Car from an Auction House in Australia: Why Choosing a Transport Company is the Best Option</strong></h2>
 <p><em>Buying a car at an auction?
 Learn everything you need to know about collecting your new vehicle, including the advantages of opting for a professional transport service.</em></p>